Lewandowski has now scored against all 18 Bundesliga clubs as he equals his best-ever tally | Goal.com

 3 - @FCBayern have scored at least three goals in each of their last seven @Bundesliga_EN games vs Düsseldorf equaling their longer streak of this kind in the BL against Bielefeld (7 games between 1982 and 1985).
 Steamroller pic.twitter.com/GsVHcvVj6z— OptaJose (@OptaJose) May 30, 2020

-Given that Bayern still have five games left to take in this season, the chances are that the history books will continue to be re-written by a team that is fast closing in on an eighth successive title triumph.
+Given that Bayern still have five games left this season, the chances are that the history books will continue to be re-written by a team that is fast closing in on an eighth successive title triumph.